 Vibe:

 Supremely dark, with style cues taken from Dario Argento, Andrezej Zulawski, and Gasper Noé.
-I was also reminded of Peter and Paul from Michael Haneke's Funny Games during a few of the scenes where Ruth converses with the baby growing inside her.
+I was also reminded of Peter and Paul from Michael Haneke's "Funny Games" (1997) during a few of the scenes where Ruth converses with the baby growing inside her.

-Prevenge is definitely a horror film, but more psychological than 'jump-out-of your-seat' scary.
+"Prevenge" is definitely a horror film, but more psychological than jump-out-of your-seat scary.
 There are a few gory murders that might push the faint of heart over the edge, but nothing too disgusting.
 The synth-y soundtrack by Toydrum is excellent and succeeds at creating a specific mood for the world of the movie without taking us directly back to the 80's.
-I have a strong affinity for movies that exist outside of time and place and Prevenge is one of them.
+I have a strong affinity for movies that exist outside of time and place and "Prevenge" is one of them.
 I guess it takes place in London in/around 2016, but it doesn't feel like 2016 London (or any other city) at all.

-(Side note: why the fuck did Haneke remake Funny Games?
-The American version is shot-for-shot identical to the German version and who the fuck gave him funding for this narcissistic passion project?
+(Side note: why the fuck did Haneke remake "Funny Games"?
+The 2007 American version is shot-for-shot identical to the German version and who the fuck gave him funding for this narcissistic passion project?
 I read a CinemaBlend interview with him where he said this about the remake: "I didn’t have to add anything, and just to change it a little bit I thought was dishonorable.
 If at all, it became almost a gamble with myself, whether I was able to do the exact same film under very different circumstances."
 Sigh.
-I really like Haneke, but this makes me irrationally angry.)
+I like Haneke, but a woman would never get the chance to do something indulgent like this.)

 Best time to watch: